webrecorder/browsertrix/docs/user-guide/review.md

 Discrepancies between crawl and replay screenshots may occur because resources aren't loaded or rendered properly (usually indicating a replay issue).

 !!!
 Tip "Caveats"
-    If many similar pages exhibit the similar poor screenshot comparison scores but look fine in the replay tab, it may be because of loading time.
+    If many similar pages exhibit similarly poor screenshot comparison scores but look fine in the replay tab, it may be because of page loading time not being long enough during analysis.

     Some websites may take more time to load than others, including on replay!
 If the page wasn't given enough time to load during crawl analysis — because crawl analysis uses the same workflow limit settings as crawling — increasing the [_Delay After Page Load_ workflow setting](workflow-setup.md#delay-after-page-load) may yield better screenshot analysis scores, at the cost of extra execution time.